[the following is a revisited look at observations and comments I made 2 years ago on the healthcare bill]

 He has a point.
 It’s a mandate.
 By definition, if you refuse, you will be punished.
 Christ said that this was how the kingdoms of the world simply operate, they use force.
 But it is not to be so with his followers.
 So I cannot endorse the legislation as wise on that account.
 You cannot compare this legislation to car insurance because a)Only those with cars have to buy the insurance, whereas being alive is now a prerequisite for health insurance, and b)Car insurance is mandatory because you can accidently hurt people with your car.
 You can’t accidently hurt a person with your blood pressure or lungs or gout problem.

 However, what Christ said about paying taxes tells me that I am to pay them regardless of how they are used.
 If he said that we should “give to Caesar what’s Caesar’s” in a time when idol worshippers extended an unholy empire across half the earth and held gladiator tournaments, then it would be just as true today.
 It doesn’t mean that earth kings will use the money wisely, but that they are set in their place to render services and we as “sojourners” in those kingdoms must pay what is due.
-However, if I am asked myself to do an unjust thing, then I must do it, and Jesus himself, though obliged to pay an unreasonable or abused tax, was still critical of it (the incident with Peter and the temple tax in which he indicated that those who should be exempt should be exempt).
+However, Jesus himself, though obliged to pay an unreasonable or abused tax, was still critical of bad policy (the incident with Peter and the temple tax in which he indicated that those who should be exempt should be exempt).

 With that in mind, consider the words of Stephen Colbert: